Last Updated on April 28, 2023 by Dee

 Are you wondering how to add text in Procreate?
 This can be a great way to add titles, labels, and other important information to your artwork.

-In this article, I’ll show you different ways to add text in Procreate.
+In this article, I’ll show you how to add text in Procreate and some simple ways you can edit it in the text editing menu.
 You’ll also learn how to format and style your text using the built-in tools available in the app.
-Let’s get started!

 Working with Text: How to add text in Procreate

 The text function in Procreate is a really important feature!
 It’s handy to know how to add and style text so you can create dynamic and interesting titles, subtitles, or even just to add some fun words to your illustrations.

 [Related article: Digital Art Canvas Size]

 Add and edit text content in crisp vector form.
 Moving and resizing your textbox.
 Convert the result in Raster images as a component of artwork.

 Select the ‘Add’ icon Under the Wrench Icon Symbol

 Add new text to your creation!
 Clicking the Add icon under the wrench tool will open a new window with a variety of options for your artwork.
 For the purposes of this article, you are going to select Add, and then Add Text.

 A bounding box containing text will appear on your canvas.
 The text appears in your currently selected color and will use Procreate’s default font Eina.
 Text is seen as selected color.
 This is the fastest and easiest way to add text to any document 🙂